-The weighted average remaining contractual life of the options as at September 30, 2023 is 3.01 years (September 30, 2022: 3.59 years).
+The weighted average remaining contractual life of the options as at September 30, 2024 is 2.02 years (September 30, 2023: 3.01 years).

-12. CAPITAL MANAGEMENT
+14. CAPITAL MANAGEMENT

 The Company manages and adjusts its capital structure based on available funds in order to support the acquisition, exploration and development of mineral properties.
 The Board does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
-The Company considers its capital to consist of common shares, warrant reserve and option reserve.
+The Company considers its capital to consist of common shares, warrants and options.